SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     << // printerFailure : String? = nil

-Use ``defer`` to write a block of code that is always executed, regardless of whether an error was thrown.
+Use ``defer`` to write a block of code that is executed after all other code in the function, just before the function returns.
-The block of code is executed after all code in the function has finished, just before the function returns.
+The code is executed regardless of whether the function throws an error.
-You can use ``defer`` even when there is no error handling, to simplify functions that can return from several different places.
+You can use ``defer`` to write setup and cleanup code next to each other, even though they need to be executed at different times.

 .. testcode:: guided-tour

-    -> var teaKettleHeating = false
+    -> var fridgeIsOpen = false
-    << // teaKettleHeating : Bool = false
+    -> let fridgeContent = ["milk", "eggs", "leftovers"]
+    ---
-    -> func morningRoutine() throws {
+    -> func fridgeContains(itemName: String) -> Bool {
-           teaKettleHeating = true
+           fridgeIsOpen = true
            defer {
-               teaKettleHeating = false
+               fridgeIsOpen = false
            }
     ---
-           let newspaper = try sendToPrinter("Lanston")
+           let result = fridgeContent.contains(itemName)
-    >>     print(newspaper)  // Supress unused-constant warning
-    ->     // Drink tea and read the newspaper.
+           return result
        }
-    >> try morningRoutine()
+    -> fridgeContains("banana")
+    <$ : Bool = false
+    -> print(fridgeIsOpen)
-    << Job sent
+    << false

 Generics
 --------